Hall, a 2008 graduate, was the conference offensive player of the year in 2007

 Kickoff is 7:30 p.m. on Friday, Nov.
 16 at Falcon Stadium.
 Game to be televised by ESPN2.

 Air Force-SDSU kicks off at 12:30 pm PST on Saturday, Nov.
 10 in San Diego.

-Steve Russ enters his fourth year at Air Force as the assistant head coach and second season as the defensive coordinator and defensive backfield coach.
+Steve Russ enters his sixth year at Air Force as the assistant head coach and fourth as the defensive coordinator and defensive backfield coach.
 Russ was the co-defensive coordinator and inside linebackers coach previously.

 Russ’ first season as the lone defensive coordinator was impressive, as he completely revamped the defense and turned it into one of the finest in the conference.
-Air Force improved in all four major categories last season, including a remarkable 15.8 points per game improvement to 24.2 overall which led the conference and was 72 spots higher in the national rankings (33rd).
+Air Force improved in all four major categories that season, including a remarkable 15.8 points per game improvement to 24.2 overall which led the conference and was 72 spots higher in the national rankings (33rd).
 The Falcons also improved in rushing, passing and total defense, including an over 100 yard improvement in rushing defense to 135.6 yards per game.
 That improvement went from ranking 119th nationally to 28th, which is a 91 spot improvement.
 In addition, the defense improved in third down defense from 125th to 36th, quarterback sacks from 114th to 24th, tackles for loss from 129th to 42nd.
 The defense maintained those lofty numbers the last two seasons, ranking first or second in the conference in seven categories.
 The unit was No. 10 nationally in rushing and 33rd in total defense in 2016.

 Russ, a 1995 Air Force Academy graduate and four-year football letterman, returned to the Academy from Wake Forest, where he coached since 2008, most recently as the secondary coach.